jabbermarky/jabbermarky.github.io/_pages/outsourcing.md

 permalink: /effective-outsourcing/
 sitemap: true
 menu: Effective Outsourcing
+keywords-meta: CTO, Fractional CTO, consultant, software development services, outsourcing, outsourcing management
 description: |
-    Mark can help you outsource the development of your web & mobile apps effectively.
-Schedule a free consultation today!
+    Outsource the development of your web/mobile apps more effectively.
+Ask how in a free consultation today!
+summary:
+    style: style3
+    text: |
+        **If you are considering outsourcing your software product, please talk to me first.
+I can help you build a hybrid team of local and remote developers that will deliver a successful outcome.**
 ---

-## What do I need to successfully outsource my custom software development?
+## How can I successfully outsource my custom software development?

 If you are new to outsourced software development, then you may be asking yourself how to most effectively use outsourcing to meet your business objectives.
 The short answer seems to be that outsourcing software development has become less effective and desirable than it used to be, but it can still be useful if you effectively adhere to some best practices and avoid the typical problems associated with outsourcing.
 More than anything else, this means making sure you:

 * have total control of the teams;
 * can establish and execute a vision;